rickmurdock/notes/ReactJS/ConstructorsAndPrototypes.md

 ### Instance

-An object created by a constructor is called an instance of that constructor.
+An object created by a constructor is called an *instance* of that constructor.
 Where a constructor creates a cookie cutter object, the instance is the concrete occurrence of the object - the actual cookie.
 The creation of an instance is called instantiation.

-Simply put, a constructor is a function that is invoked by using the keyword new.
+Simply put, a constructor is a function that is invoked by using the keyword `new`.

 ### The `new` keyword